Thai floods batter global electronics, auto supply chains

 Thailand is the No. 2 maker of hard disk drives (HDD) after China and makes about half of global output taking place there, meaning damage caused by flooding could keep factories closed or hobbled for months, analysts and executives said.

-Thailand has become a major manufacturing centre due to government incentives, tax breaks and land acquisition deals specifically designed to lure automotive companies and high-tech manufacturers.
+Thailand has become a major manufacturing center due to government incentives, tax breaks and land acquisition deals specifically designed to lure automotive companies and high-tech manufacturers.

 Complicating the situation are the tight links global companies have forged in their supply chains to minimize holding expensive inventories and which utilize "just in time" manufacturing.
 As seen during the March earthquake in Japan, when one link is broken, it can disrupt production on a global scale.